ferdium/ferdium-app/README.md

 ...and best of all:

 - [x] Its completely free!
-There are no restrictions on features, no paywalls
+There are no restrictions on features, no paywalls, no ads

 ## What does Ferdi look like?